rabilrbl/Downloads-Organizer/README.md

      [Service]
       Environment="SORT_FOLDER_DESTINATION=<path-to-your-download-folder>"
       ```
+   - Run `sudo systemctl enable downloads-organizer.service`
-   - Run `sudo systemctl start downloads-organizer.service`
+   - Then `sudo systemctl start downloads-organizer.service`
    - To verify if the downloads organizer is runnung
      - Run `sudo systemctl status downloads-organizer.service`
      - It will show Active as seen below